 As promised, here are the answers you want to put.
 Feel free to skip over, or just look at the bits you need help with:

 - Choose protocol: Drop-down menu allows you to pick http or https.
-If you have A2 Hosting, go with https because they automatically install free SSL’s from Let’s Encrypt or Auto SSL (another reason I recommend them).
-If you have an SSL environment installed somehow else (e.g. you purchased your own SSL cert and it’s been installed), pick https.
+If you have A2 Hosting, go with https because they automatically pre-install free SSLs from Let’s Encrypt or Auto SSL (another reason I recommend them).
+If you're on A2, simply select https and move on to the next point, you can stop reading this bit.
+If you're on the other hosts I mentioned above, you have free SSL but it's not pre-installed (fill out a support ticket for that), so if you did not do that yet just go with http for now so that you can move on with installing Dolphin and switch later to https.
+If you know you have an SSL environment installed somehow (e.g. you filled out a support ticket or pressed the button on cPanel to install SSL, you purchased your own SSL cert and it’s been installed, etc), pick https.
 But if you did not purchase and install SSL, and you are not on A2 Hosting, or you’re unsure how to answer this question, go with http – you can switch your site to https later without having to do a re-install or anything like that.

 - Choose domain: Pick your domain from the drop-down menu.

 - In directory.
 This one tends to confuse people, so I’ll explain.
 For a normal default installation, leave this field blank.
 Don’t type anything in it!
 This means your Dolphin site will be at examplesite.com, for example.
 In most cases that is exactly what you’d want.
 But if you want to your site show up at examplesite.com/mynetwork instead, then you would type in mynetwork into the box.

 - CRON job.
 Don’t change anything here.
 Leave the settings to their defaults.